OpenLiberty/liberty-tools-vscode/README.md

 # Liberty Dev Mode for VS Code
 A VS Code extension for Liberty dev mode.
 The extension will detect your Liberty Maven project if it detects the `io.openliberty.tools:liberty-maven-plugin` or `boost:boost-maven-plugin` in the `pom.xml`.
-Through the Liberty Dev Dashboard explorer on the side bar, you can view and start/stop dev mode on all available Liberty dev projects in your workspace
+Through the Liberty Dev Dashboard explorer on the side bar, you can start, stop, or interact with dev mode on all available Liberty dev projects in your workspace.

 ## Quick Start
 - Install the extension